shynnobi/vite-powerflow/docs/getting-started.md

 # Getting Started

-This guide will help you set up and run a new Vite PowerFlow project.
+This guide explains how to set up and run a new Vite PowerFlow project.

 ## Prerequisites